longnv1995/demo-site/README.md

-Setup a simple demo website to test ci/ci pipeline, updated
+Setup a simple demo website to test ci/ci pipeline